plaited/plaited/readme.md

 - selectionStrategies: callback functions (randomizedStrategy, chaosStrategy, priorityStrategy)
 - baseDynamics: constants (objectObject, objectPerson, personPerson)
 - streamEvents:  constant (trigger, select, state)
-- Track: Class used to init a behavioral program
+- track: Class used to init a behavioral program
 - strand: function used to define a set of behavioral program rule
 - loop: function used to define conditions by which a a strand rule will continue to execute